KevinBjarnemark/bottle-post-recipes/README.md

 This is an old concept, and while it may seem inviting, it's not environmentally friendly.
 This web app mimics that idea but for recipes and without littering the ocean!

 The goal is to empower the DIY era and create an archive of recipes crafted by the people.
-Do you have a talent for cooking and feel the desire to share it to the world?
+Do you have a talent for cooking, and feel the desire to share it to the world?
 Bottle up your recipe, post it on
 <span class="em">Bottle Post Recipes</span>, and it might arrive on someone's digital shore.
 Yes, whenever you publish a recipe, there's a chance it will appear as a notification to any user!
 This is how this web app stands out, it leverages the power of sharing while filtering signal from noise.
 Recipes are algorithmically boosted **based on their quality**, not the creator's ability to reach.
 Say goodbye to **networking skills** and say hello to **delicious, high-quality recipes!**

 #### Mission 🗻

 In today's age, it is common for social media influencers to use 'unapproved' strategies to increase their reach on the web.
 These influencers are buying followers, likes, and comments to boost their social media presence.
 This app is determined to tackle these problems with a concept inspired by the famous <span class="em">bottle post</span>.

-#### How it works 🔨
+#### How it Works 🔨

 At <span class="em">Bottle Post Recipes</span>, the most powerful metric for boosting a post is the number of times it's been returned to the 'ocean'.
 Below is a step-by-step explanation of how it works.

 1. **A user visits the app and receives a recipe**

-If all conditions are met, the algorithm will authorize and notify the user to review a random recipe that currently exist 'in the ocean'🌊.
+If all conditions are met, the algorithm will authorize and notify the user to review a random recipe that currently exists 'in the ocean'🌊.

 2. **The user reviews the recipe.**